VBS-03/Healthcare-Revenue-Cycle-Management-Data-Engineering-Project/README.md

 | ICD Codes | Bronze / Parquet |

-EMR data comprises of Patients, Providers, Departments, Transactions and Encounters collectively and each of the following hosptipal's Azure SQL Databases have there own separate EMR datasets in the tables :
+**EMR data** comprises of 'Patients', 'Providers', 'Departments', 'Transactions' and 'Encounters' collectively and each of the following hosptipal's Azure SQL Databases have there own separate EMR datasets in the tables:
-    * **healthcare-rcm-hospital-a**
+    - **healthcare-rcm-hospital-a**
-    * **healthcare-rcm-hospital-b**
+    - **healthcare-rcm-hospital-b**